fifa-livingroom-project-page

 chilindip photo

-Children in digital inclusion policies
+Children in digital policies

 Digital policies are designed to support and propel regions and countries into an era that is increasingly digital.
 Unfortunately, previous findings suggest that children are wholly excluded from these policies, which could exacerbate existing societal issues.

-Project lead: Ellen Helsper
+Project leads: Shivani Rao and Ellen Helsper

 Mapping the impact of General comment No. 25